GilianPonte/gilianponte.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-Surprise!
 No research talk here—I would much rather hear about your favorite band.
 Here are a few vinyls I keep playing, in no particular order:

-- *Messy*, *The Art of Loving* – Olivia Dean
+- *Messy* / *The Art of Loving* – Olivia Dean
 - *A Deeper Understanding* – The War on Drugs
-- *Absolutely*, *Baby* – Dijon
+- *Absolutely* / *Baby* – Dijon
 - *Two Star & the Dream Police* – Mk.gee
 - *Geography* – Tom Misch
 - *People Watching* - Sam Fender
 - *Women In Music Pt.
 III* - Haim
+- *The Life You Save* - Flock of Dimes

 Let me know if you have any recommendations!